Études (Debussy): World War I

-The declaration of war on August 3, 1914, caught Debussy off guard, as he had spent the first half of the year traveling and performing incessantly to meet financial obligations.
+The declaration of war on 3 August 1914 caught Debussy off guard, as he had spent the first half of the year travelling and performing incessantly to meet financial obligations.
 During the July Crisis, his mood swung between exaltation and despair.
 In a letter to a friend, he wrote of "hours when one sees little but suicide as an escape", revealing his seemingly depressive state:

-For a long time — I must admit! — I am lost, I feel utterly diminished!
+For a long time – I must admit! – I am lost, I feel utterly diminished!
 Ah!
 The magician you loved in me, where is he?
 He's now just a sullen conjurer who will soon break his back in a final, graceless pirouette.

 — letter to Robert Godet, July 14, 1914.

 The outbreak of hostilities silenced his musical activities.
 In a letter to his publisher Durand on August 8, he described himself as "a poor atom swept up in this terrible cataclysm.
 What I do seems so miserably small!
 I end up envying Erik Satie, who is seriously preparing to defend Paris as a corporal".
 Until the end of 1914, Debussy remained inactive.
 His depression worsened as the war continued, contrary to his hopes for a resolution by Christmas.
 His correspondence reflects a chauvinism criticized by biographers.
 On March 11, 1915, he published a patriotic article in L'Intransigeant titled "Enfin, seuls !..." comparing France and the German Empire musically:

 Since Rameau, we have had no distinctly French tradition.
 His death broke the thread of Ariadne guiding us through the labyrinth of the past.
 Since then, we stopped tending our garden but shook hands with traveling salesmen from around the world.
 We listened respectfully to their pitches and bought their wares.
 We were ashamed of our most precious qualities when they smirked at them.
 We apologized to the universe for our taste for light clarity and sang a chorale to the glory of depth.
-We adopted writing techniques contrary to our spirit, excesses of language least compatible with our thought; we endured orchestral overloads, tortured forms, gross luxury, and garish colors […]
+We adopted writing techniques contrary to our spirit, excesses of language least compatible with our thought; we endured orchestral overloads, tortured forms, gross luxury, and garish colors ...